nstepper/09-grundy-sunday/README.md

 ## Contributing

-do a pull request and wait for approval
+I dont think this needs much, but feel free to sumbit a pull request for review

 ## Tests

-use a variety of alphanumeric inputs to ensure it generates a readme properly
+use the command - node index.js and if it works it works

 ## Questions

-If you have any questions or comments, please contact nstepper at nstepper@uw.edu.
+If you have any questions or comments, please contact nstepper at nstepper@outlook.com.